Hazelhoff Centre for Financial Law

 - corporate governance of financial institutions

-The Hazelhoff Centre for Financial Law conducts research within the research programme Public and Private Regulation of Financial Markets.
-This programme covers the topical question how jurisdictions, both on the national and on the supra-national level, should handle the interaction between public and private law where it regards the regulation of financial markets.
+The Hazelhoff Centre for Financial Law conducts research within the research programme Securing the Integrity of Financial Markets in Times of Crisis.
+This programme covers the topical question how to secure safe financial markets, as its objective is to secure financial integrity.
+This programme builds on the previous programmes European Integration in Finance and Public and Private Regulation of Financial Markets.
 The programme is a part of the Leiden Law School’s research programme Interaction Between Legal Systems which focuses on national legal convergence as well as international legal convergence.

 Science and practice

 Research of the Hazelhoff Centre for Financial Law is reflected in both national and international publications.
-Thus, and by taking part in (international) conferences and symposiums, the Hazelhoff Centre for Financial Law participates in the academic debate at the highest level.
+Through these publications and by taking part in (international) conferences and symposiums, the Hazelhoff Centre for Financial Law participates in the academic debate at the highest level.
 Moreover, the Hazelhoff Centre for Financial Law organises conferences and symposiums itself, which are of a multidisciplinary and international nature.

 - M. Haentjens, J.M. van Dijk & S.H.M.A.
 Dumoulin, ‘Wet Giraal Effectenverkeer en Wet op het financieel toezicht’, in: J.D.A. den Tonkelaar (red.), Tekst & Commentaar Ondernemingsrecht en Effectenrecht, Deventer: Kluwer 2013.